 - Thomas George Baring, 1st Earl of Northbrook (1826-1904), Politician, First Lord of the Admiralty and viceroy of India.
 Sitter in 16 portraits.
 Identify

 - Roundell Palmer, 1st Earl of Selborne (1812-1895), Lord Chancellor; lawyer.
 Sitter associated with 35 portraits.
 Identify

-- John Poyntz Spencer, 5th Earl Spencer (1835-1910), Politician, Lord President of the Council and Lord Lieutenant of Ireland.
+- John Poyntz Spencer, 5th Earl Spencer (1835-1910), Politician, Lord President of the Council and Lord Lieutenant of Ireland; ex-officio Trustee of the National Portrait Gallery.
 Sitter in 38 portraits.
 Identify

 Events of 1880back to top